Another life update

 Still on the topic of translations, but deserving its own bullet point: I’ve moved my FGA translation over to its own webpage: thosgood.com/fga.
 (I’ve yet to sort out the PDF version, but that’s right near the top of my to-do list).
 I’ve not quite yet finished all the chapters, but there’s only FGAs 3.IV, 3.V, and 3.VI left, so the end is in sight!
 (And worry not: I’ve almost finished a big section of EGA II (but the server builds for this are currently broken, so the pdfs haven’t been updated with the latest content yet — sorry!)).

 Not a translation exactly, but very much “translation adjacent”, is the maths dictionary, which has had a bunch of submissions in lots of languages (especially in Basque, Catalan, and Polish).
-I know I’ve been saying it for a while, but I really do intend to find (or, more properly, make) the time to get back to working on categorical translation for mathematical language (especially since reading Tai-Danae Bradley et al’s preprint, where they make a passing mention about how translation sort of looks like a change of trivialisation, or something similar to this, making me think that some of the ideas I had in the past maybe weren’t so entirely crackers after all (…but only maybe)).
+I know I’ve been saying it for a while, but I really do intend to find (or, more properly, make) the time to get back to working on categorical translation for mathematical language (especially since reading Tai-Danae Bradley et al’s preprint, where they make a passing mention about how translation sort of looks like a change of trivialisation, half reminding me of some of the ideas from a previous post).

 Surprisingly, I have actually been able to get some research done as well!
 Nowhere near as much as I would have liked, but hey ho, c’est la vie.
 My research with Mahmoud Zeinalian on simplicial presheaves and coherent analytic sheaves has come along lots, but is now waiting on me to sit down and carefully check some of the more technical proofs (and one of them even involves checking that we’ve got a bunch of signs right… oh dear).
 When it’s done I’ll try to make a nice blog post about it all!